grzegorz103/online-games/README.md

 ## Features:

 - Chess game with simple AI (unfinished yet)
-- Maze game with two difficult levels - Easy, Hard and Master (uses shortest path finding in maze).
+- Maze game with two difficult levels - Easy, Hard and Master (uses shortest path finding algorithm in maze).
 Use WSAD to move